-Even though it’s been less than a mere week, we are all starting to feel a little itchy.
+It’s been about four months, so it’s safe to say we are all starting to feel a little itchy.
 A slight tingle.
 The stir-crazy beginnings of cabin fever.
 Perhaps we’ve been holed up trying to work, but finding our WFH efforts thwarted by distractions … online shopping, picking at your skin (gasp! don’t!), or dwelling on hysteria by waiting for the next heavy news byte.
 We’re with you.

-The power of social distancing this week and the coming weeks is so vital.
-You’re doing good work, so don’t give up now!
+The power of social distancing now and the coming weeks is so vital.
+You’re doing good work, so don’t give up!
 But we understand that for most, the isolation is real.
 It can be easy to spiral, but we encourage you to stay positive during this period and make the most of your time at home.

 While there is certainly no need to hoard groceries (just buy what you need for the week, per usual please), we are faced with this problem regardless.
 We have the opportunity to try some new recipes and hit up our local cultural gems like Indian markets, Korean grocers, Japanese stores, and more to hone our skills in the kitchen and try our hand at making some new, nourishing recipes from what we can get.

 Become resourcefully strong

 We miss the Megaformer, too.
 But some time sans workout classes doesn’t mean time sans workouts.
 Roll out the yoga mat and get to stretching.
 Log in to Pinterest or YouTube and find loads of free workouts and flows, from HIIT to Pilates, guided dancing, deep stretching, weight training, and more.
 If you’re low on equipment, you’ll be surprised at how sore (in a good way!) you can get from simple body-weight exercises.